architecture

 Node (Local Daemon)

-What runs on your local PC: state, the agent, and the sync engine.
+What runs on your local PC: the shared TS adapter, the local Agent Service, and the sync engine.

 What Node is